wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson01.md

 @@

-When you open Windows Subsystem for Linux, you're actually running a fully functional OS with its own file system.
+When you open Windows Subsystem for Linux, you're actually running a fully functional operating system with its own file system.
 As a result, when you type `pwd` in the terminal, you will see something like `/home/yourname`, rather than seeing your Windows OS home folder.